Upper Blepharoplasty in Newport Beach and Beverly Hills

 Blepharoplasty is appropriate for healthy men and women who have reasonable expectations for improving sagging upper eyelids.
 In extreme cases, the upper eyelids may sag and interfere with eyesight, in which case surgery can even improve visual fields.
+Upper eyelid surgery addresses significantly different concerns than what a lower blepharoplasty does, but it’s not uncommon to do work on both upper and lower eyelids.
 Dr. Batniji will meet with you for a consultation to discuss your concerns and whether or not upper eyelid surgery can best address your needs.

 Dr. Batniji is board certified by both the American Board of Otolaryngology and the American Board of Facial Plastic & Reconstructive Surgery.
 Specializing in facial plastic surgery, the doctor has dedicated his practice to beautifying the face.
 He has a unique understanding of the aesthetics of the face as well as extensive knowledge of and experience in the intricacies of the facial anatomy and facial plastic surgery techniques.
 This allows him to provide his patients with beautiful, long-lasting upper eyelid surgery results.
+Dr. Batniji is a renowned leader and celebrated lecturer in the field of facial plastic surgery.
 View his Newport Beach upper blepharoplasty gallery for before and after eyelid surgery images.

 Dr. Batniji performs upper eyelid surgery at several surgery centers and hospitals throughout Southern California.
 He is affiliated with many fully accredited outpatient surgery centers, including the Newport Beach Surgery Center located in Newport Beach, California.
 He is also a member of the Department of Plastic Surgery and the Department of Otolaryngology-Head and Neck Surgery of Hoag Hospital in Newport Beach.

 You may experience some discomfort after your upper eyelid surgery.
 The eyelids may feel sore or tight at first, but this can be treated with medication.
 Swelling and bruising may occur and last approximately one week.
 To minimize swelling, you are advised to keep your head elevated as much as possible during the first few days after surgery.
+You may receive artificial tears to keep your eyes moisturized.
 The sutures are removed after one week.
 Dr. Batniji generally recommends that his patients take one week off from work.